 By Jody McCutcheon

 Once upon a time, toys were made of wood, metal, ceramic and fabric–think train sets, blocks, dolls and stuffed animals.
 But since the 1970s onwards, from Barbie to Lego, Tabio to Wii, there have been a few hidden dangers in toys, the main one being plastic.

-Yet, children are extremely vulnerable to the chemical toxins found in plastic.
+Children are extremely vulnerable to the chemical toxins found in plastic.
 So the fact that children’s toys are mainly made of the stuff and hover around the top of the list of products containing potentially dangerous levels of chemicals is very worrying indeed.
 But sadly, it’s not just plastics we need to worry about.

 A Dirty History